Why Can't We Be Friends?

 I hate to be the bearer of bad news, but soon after you enjoy your wedding cake, there will be (or there began) a decline in the felt level of friendship between you and your spouse.

 I admit that sounds a bit bleak, and possibly a bit too universal, but in some way, at some level, I dare say that most married couples will experience this phenomenon.
-It's not a harbinger of bad things to come, so don't be dismayed or discouraged, yet.
-Instead, the fact of the matter is a reminder of our fallennees, and our iniability to maintain the euphoria and mountain top experiences of romance.
+It's not a harbinger of bad things to come, so don't be dismayed or discouraged, just yet.
+Instead, the fact of the matter is a reminder of our sinful estate, and our inability to maintain the euphoria and mountain top experiences of romance.

 Marriage is a sanctifying institution, one in which, over time, you will be made keenly aware of both you and your spouse's unique struggles with sin.
 As the years pass by, the need for each of you to cultivate and give away the fruits of the Spirit will become more apparent, as the bond of your covenant with one another is put to the test in ways it likely never was during your days of dating and engagement.